bennettyarnel/cse15l-lab-reports/LabReport1.md

 1) The ```ls``` or list command shows information about various files or directories, depending on where you currently are in your environment.
 In the case of just ```ls``` with no arguments, the contents of the current directory will be displayed, in this case ```lecture1```.
 If ```messages``` was not a subdirectory of ```lecture1``` it would display both directories but because ```lecture1``` is the only directory in the home directory that is all that is displayed when running ```ls``` with no arguments.
 Executing in this way does not cause an error.

 2) ```ls lecture1``` lists the contents of the ```lecture1``` directory, including messages which is also a directory it is just inside the ```lecture1``` directory.
+This is not an error, it is the correct function of the command.

-3) Running ls with a path to a text file just displays the path to the text file because the purpose of ls is to display the contents of directories so when given a file path the command will just display that file, not it's contents.
+3) Running ```ls``` with a path to a text file displays the path to the text file and some information about the file itself.
+It will not display the content of the file, that is not it's design.
+This is not an error, it is the intended function of the command.

 ![Image](Ex3.png)